Academic freedom: Netherlands

-In the Netherlands the academic freedom is limited.
+In the Netherlands the academic freedom is limited relative to other Western European countries.
 In November 1985 the Dutch Ministry of Education published a policy paper titled Higher Education: Autonomy and Quality.
 This paper had a proposal that steered away from traditional education and informed that the future of higher education sector should not be regulated by the central government.
 In 1992 the Law of Higher Education and Research (Wet op het hoger onderwijs en wetenschappelijk onderzoek, article 1.6) was published and became effective in 1993.
 However, this law governs only certain institutions.
-Furthermore, the above provision is part of an ordinary statute and lacks constitutional status, so it can be changed anytime by a simple majority in Parliament.

 New Zealand

-Academic freedom pertains to forms of expression by academic staff engaged in scholarship and is defined by the Education Act 1989 (s161(2)) as: